U.S. weighs oil sanctions on Venezuela as it steps up pressure

 Even then, the administration would likely hold further discussions that could delay any final move, one source said.

-The Trump administration has been increasingly frustrated with existing sanctions on Venezuela, which have so far spared oil exports.
+The Trump administration has been increasingly frustrated with existing sanctions on Venezuela, which have spared oil exports so far.
 Targeting oil shipments to the United States could choke off significant revenue to the OPEC member nation.

 The United States has held off on broad, oil-related measures, mindful of the potential not only for deepening the hardships of the Venezuelan people but also the risk of causing problems for U.S. companies and consumers.